The Unbearable Weight of Massive CVE Numbers

 Vulnerability scanning is a broad term but has evolved to often refer to scanning for missing patches as opposed to e.g. SAST or DAST.
 A variety of products and open-source solutions are available to support different types of systems and environments.
 The technical aspects of scanning for vulnerabilities are covered in many publications, however, good reporting on identified vulnerabilities can be just as important as the actual scanning.

+Solutions refer to these using terms like vulnerabilities, issues, or findings.
+A missing patch means that a vulnerability exists in a piece of software that is present in your environment, however, it does not mean that there actually is a vulnerability in your environment.
 The distinction comes down to whether your environment is actually exploitable via the vulnerability present in a piece of code, which depends heavily on the functions actually imported from a library, the used configuration flags, or type of input being passed to an application.

 Various data points support this differentiation, for example 25,082 CVE entries are reported for 2022, however, the Known Exploited Vulnerabilities Catalog (KEV) by CISA only lists 557 entries for 2022.
 Niels Provos and Peiter Zatko gave a must-watch presentation on When data contradicts security best practices, indicating that timely updates of all software packages may put you at a bigger risk than updating less often!
 This claim can anecdotally be supported by many security practitioners who in sum have triaged tens of thousands of software vulnerabilities and ended up determining that only a very little percentage of those actually affect their environments.

 There are also debatable CVE instances on a regular basis (see e.g. here and here) which illustrate the strain our vulnerability handling ecosystem is under, sometimes even leading to differing ratings for the same CVE (here vs here).
-Even when the scoring is consistent, the rating can be nuanced: The CVSS definition of Attack Vector indicates vulnerabilities should be rated as exploitable via network if any attack path can be constructed for remote exploitation, however, the attack path then often depends on a more niche use of the vulnerable software (good example and comment).
+Even when the scoring is consistent, the rating can be nuanced: The CVSS definition of Attack Vector indicates vulnerabilities should be rated as exploitable via network if any attack path can be constructed for remote exploitation, however, the attack path then often depends on a more niche use of the vulnerable software (good example).

 Finding numbers sometimes get even more inflated by scanners by reporting a certain vulnerability multiple times (e.g. because a CVE entry, a language-specific security advisory, and a Linux distribution security advisory exists and matches) or wrongly reporting certain vulnerabilities as fixable because a distribution vulnerability feed is broken.